 Where a claim is made for the complete physical loss of the Property and Christie's pays sums to you in respect of that loss, if the Property is subsequently recovered, you agree that Christie's shall take full legal title to the Property unless and until such time as you return those sums to Christie's.
 Where a claim is made for physical damage to the Property and Christie's pays sums to you on the basis that the Property was totally damaged, you likewise agree that Christie's shall take full legal title to the Property.

 In order to secure consignments of property and identify private sale and auction sale opportunities, Christie’s sometimes consults or seeks assistance from other art market professionals or third parties.
 We may pay Introductory Commission to such third parties.
 In such cases, Christie’s imposes a legal requirement on the third party to disclose their financial interest or relationship to anyone they are acting as agent or adviser to.
 If you are represented or advised in any transaction you should always ask your representative or adviser to confirm whether or not they have a financial interest in the transaction.
 If you are in doubt please contact us.

 Christie’s is committed to the fight against money laundering and terrorist financing.
 We have a robust AML Programme which is managed by a global Compliance Team.
 We train all our staff to be vigilant when dealing with unusual transactions; we ensure we take every appropriate step to know our clients and business partners.
-Our programs include client, transaction and artwork due diligence, monitoring, record keeping and independent audit.
+Our programs include client, transaction and artwork due diligence, monitoring and record keeping.
 We also enforce strict cash payment limits and a no third party payment policy.
 Christie’s AML Programme is subject to regular audit to ensure the proper functioning of all procedures.
 This is done to protect our clients and Christie’s interests.